mugen609/bigbox-native-res-setup/GameMaze.md

 ### Before You Start

 - **Clean Windows install (recommended)**: This guide assumes a clean Windows 11 install (fresh OS), followed by your preferred GPU driver and core tools before emulator configuration.
-But feel free to adapt it to an existing install,if you prefer.
+But feel free to adapt it to an existing install, if you prefer.
 - **Network access & SSH**: A basic LAN connection is strongly recommended.
 Enabling SSH on the emulation PC (e.g., via [OpenSSH](#ssh-for-file-transfers) Server) allows file transfers without USB drives.
 USB or NAS also work, but SSH is most convenient on a gamepad-only machine.
 - **Secondary PC (optional)**: Helpful for setup tasks like ROM transfers or scripting, but not absolutely required.